 You may be surprised to know that 96 percent of dissatisfied customers do not complain.
 However, 91 percent of those unhappy people will never buy from you again.
 Your top priority is to keep your customers happy.
 But how can you tell if your customers are satisfied with your products and services?
 It’s not as straightforward as it may seem, but there are some very useful methods and metrics available.
-Here are a few that you can start applying to your business right now.
+Here is how to measure customer satisfaction that you can start applying to your business right now.

 Customer Satisfaction Surveys